Hidden-Histories/Public-Resources/documentation/Tutorial_RemoteSiteVisit.md

 ### USE IMAGES LIKE THIS TO MAKE PHOTOSHOP MOCKUPS OF YOUR ARTWORK!

-Here's an image I stole off the JACL website:
+Here's an image I stole off the JACL website (no, the Kini never visited there ...):

 ![JACL-IsseiMemBldg-Kini](images/JACL-IsseiMemBldg-Kini.png)